Authors: Laura L. Watkins, Roeland P. Van Der Marel, Sangmo Tony Sohn, and N. Wyn Evans

 How to Weigh a Galaxy

 The estimate of the mass of a galaxy is dependent on many things, including which satellites are bound and how long they have been that way, the shape of the Milky Way, and the method used for analysis.
 Three techniques have been mainly used to measure the mass of the galaxy: the timing argument, abundance-matching studies, and dynamical methods.
 The timing argument measures the speed at which two galaxies are approaching each other and uses those dynamics to predict a mass.
-Abundance-matching studies uses the number of galaxies versus their circular velocity and the Tully-Fischer relation to obtain their luminosity, which can be used to estimate their mass.
+Abundance-matching studies use both the number of galaxies versus their circular velocity and the Tully-Fischer relation to obtain their luminosity, which can be used to estimate their mass.
 Finally, dynamical methods look at the velocity of tracer objects such as globular clusters; any mass distribution gives rise to a gravitational potential that causes objects to move, so by studying the motions of the objects, we can work backwards to recover the gravitational potential, and thus the mass.
 The authors of today’s paper use this dynamical method to measure the mass of the Milky Way.

 Using Gaia to Map Motions

 The team used data from the Gaia mission’s 2nd data release (DR2) to measure the proper motions of stars, or how they are moving across the sky.
 Gaia is a space-based instrument whose goal is to make a 3D map of the galaxy, and this data release contained measurements for billions of stars and 75 globular clusters.
 The Gaia satellite is so precise that it can measure a human hair’s width at 1000 km, which is a resolution 1000-2000x smaller than that of the Hubble Space Telescope!
 Figure 2 shows just how many sources Gaia has measured.
-In DR2, they released.
 (Check out this really cool video on Gaia to learn more about this amazing satellite!)
-Out of the 75 globular clusters released on DR2, the authors used 34 of them that spanned a range of 2.0 kiloparsecs (kpc) to 21.1 kiloparsecs from the center of the galaxy, which allowed them to measure out to the outer halo.
+Out of the 75 globular clusters released in DR2, the authors used 34 of them that spanned a range of 2.0 kiloparsecs (kpc) to 21.1 kiloparsecs from the center of the galaxy, which allowed them to measure out to the outer halo.

 In order to map the mass of the galaxy correctly, they need parameters like velocity anisotropy (which measures how the motions of stars vary in different directions), the density of the galaxy, and the potential of the galaxy.
 The team uses an NFW model, which is a model for how the density is distributed within the galaxy, to describe the potential of the galaxy.
 The authors then run simulations to determine the radius inside which particles are gravitationally bound to each other (the virial radius) and the mass contained inside the virial radius (the virial mass).
 By varying the virial parameters and sampling different models of the halo, the team was able to figure out the most probable mass of the galaxy.
 In addition, they use the velocities of the stars to map the circular velocity of the galaxy out to the radius of the farthest globular cluster.
 Figure 3 shows the potential of the different components of the galaxy and the results of varying the virial parameters of the halo.